123rishiag/Inventory-Shop-Simulator/README.md

 ### **3. Inventory Constraints**
 - **Maximum Weight**: The cumulative weight of items in the inventory must not exceed the player's capacity.
 - **Dynamic Weight Updates**: Inventory weight updates dynamically with every item added or removed.
-- **Weight-Dependent Gameplay**: Certain actions, like resource gathering or buying items, are disabled when the inventory is full.
+- **Weight-Dependent Gameplay**: Actions like resource gathering are disabled when the inventory is full.

 ### **4. Currency System**
 - Players start with no money.